huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 <Tip>

-Stable Video Diffusion uses the `min_guidance_scale` and `max_guidance_scale` parameters for applying guidance to the first and last frames respectively.
+SVD uses the `min_guidance_scale` and `max_guidance_scale` parameters for applying guidance to the first and last frames respectively.

 </Tip>